 In fact our super-helpful team is one of the main reasons we get so many raving reviews and an avalanche of five-star reviews.
 If you want to get some sense for how this experience feels, you can go ahead and schedule a free demo and consultation with our team.

-10) Get a high-quality implementation partner on your side
+10) Affiliate email marketing can be easy with a partner on your side

 Here’s a sad fact of reality.
 Most email sending platforms are either ambivalent about, or dislike affiliate marketers.
 They prefer to work with SaaS or people selling their own products, because it is much easier for them.